Visungky/ArduinoHttpServer_APmode/README.md

 ## Information

-This project is for running a website on Arduino, and at the meantime, to set or reset arduino's pins with bottons on the website.
+This project is an example for running a http website server on Arduino, and at the meantime, to set or reset arduino's pins with bottons on the website.

 ### Hardware